Series: Anna and the French Kiss #3

 Another thing that Perkins does well is the secondary characters.
 Isla had some great people in her life that taught her things that made her grow as a person separate from her connection with Josh.
 Kurt was a fascinating addition that was able to be Isla’s voice of reason.
 He told her things she didn’t want to hear about herself but needed to hear.
 And then you have her sister Hattie.
 She was perfect with her pouting and mean façade but really she was a representation that change is scary and people act all sorts of ways when they are scared.
 These two characters added not only to Isla but to the story as a whole.
 Perfection

 Honestly reviewing this book is hard for me.
-It’s bittersweet because this trilogy, all of these characters, mean something to me.
+It’s bittersweet because of this trilogy, all of these characters, mean something to me.
 It sounds weird but reading Isla and the Happily Ever After was the end of an era.
 It was like graduating and leaving everything behind.
 I almost felt like Josh did, all alone after losing my friends.
-But in true Perkins fashion she went out with a bang that made my heart sore, my cheeks hurt from smiling and my heart ache with longing.
+But in true Perkins fashion she went out with a bang that made my heart sore, my cheeks hurt from smiling and my heartaches with longing.
 She gave me two new fantastic characters to love and brought in pieces of ones that I loved from the past.
-So with that I thank you Ms. Perkins for giving me these books and these characters and for doing something even more important, making me a reader.
+So with that, I thank you, Ms. Perkins, for giving me these books and these characters and for doing something even more important, making me a reader.